How the Green Grove Program Works

 The Green Grove Initiative is a program of the UM Office of Sustainability.

-A three-tiered leadership structure provides students with a variety of involvement levels to choose from including internships, membership in the Gameday Ambassador cohort or volunteer opportunities on gamedays and on weekdays.
+A three-tiered leadership structure provides students with a variety of involvement levels to choose from including internships, membership in the Green Grove Team Leader cohort or volunteer opportunities on select gamedays and on weekdays.

-Green Grove Gameday Coordinator Internship – Each fall, 3-4 students in the Office of Sustainability’s Green Student Intern Program serve as Green Grove Gameday Coordinators.
-Coordinators work an average of 10 hours a week in the office to recruit volunteers, prepare for upcoming home football games, assess and evaluate the effectiveness of the program and develop educational outreach initiatives.
-Coordinators work 6 of 7 home football games, attend recycling sorting after each game and participate in additional waste reduction efforts including collecting recycling in the stadium and assisting Landscape Services with Grove cleanup once during the football season.
-Applications for 2016 gameday coordinators are now closed.
+Green Grove Gameday Coordinator Internship – Each fall, 2-3 students in the Office of Sustainability’s Green Student Intern Program serve as Green Grove Gameday Coordinators.
+Coordinators work an average of 10 hours a week in the office to recruit volunteers, prepare for select home football games, assess and evaluate the effectiveness of the program and develop educational outreach initiatives.
+Coordinators work two home football games, during which the university participates in the EPA’s Gameday Challenge, a nationwide recycling competition among colleges and universities.
+Coordinators also attend recycling sorting after each game and participate in additional waste reduction efforts including collecting recycling in the stadium and assisting Landscape Services with Grove cleanup once during the football season.

-Green Grove Ambassador Volunteer Cohort – Gameday ambassadors are students who have volunteered previously with Green Grove and have a strong desire to serve in a leadership capacity with the program.
-Ambassadors serve about 3-3.5 hours on home football game weeks.
-Ambassadors attend 5 of 7 home football games, during which they lead groups of volunteers into the Grove and Circle to educate tailgaters on how to recycle and pass out recycling bags.
-Ambassadors also meet weekly with Gameday Coordinators to discuss successes and areas for improvement after each game.
+Green Grove Team Leader Cohort – Team Leaders are students who have volunteered previously with Green Grove and have a strong desire to serve in a leadership capacity with the program.
+Ambassadors attend regular meetings and lead teams of volunteers on two select EPA Gameday Challenge home football games.
+During the two EPA Challenge Gamedays, Team Leaders serve about 2-2.5 hours, during which they lead groups of volunteers into the Grove and Circle to educate tailgaters on how to recycle and pass out recycling bags.
+Team Leaders also meet regularly with Gameday Coordinators to recruit volunteers and help promote the Gameday Challenge.
 Pre-season orientation is provided to ensure that Ambassadors are knowledgeable of the recycling process, fan engagement strategies and volunteer management.
-Applications for 2016 Green Grove Ambassadors are now open!
-Apply by July 15.

 Partnerships & Collaboration

-The Green Grove Initiative is a collaborative effort between the Office of Sustainability, Landscape Services, the Oxford Recycling Center and the Athletics Department.
+The Green Grove Program is a collaborative effort between the Office of Sustainability, Landscape Services, the Oxford Recycling Center and the Athletics Department.

 If you organization or department is interested in getting involved, e-mail email@example.com.